Outside experts available to you on campus

 you would like to travel to another country during your stay in Canada, you must contact its

-consulate to find out which documents you need to travel there.
+consulate or the embassy to find out which documents you need to travel there.

 Here is a list of consular offices in Canada.

 Our immigration consultant is able to offer advice only on Canadian immigration matters and